Today’s Wonder of the Day was inspired by Shalynn. Shalynn Wonders, “Where is the biggest pile of trash?” Thanks for WONDERing with us, Shalynn!

 Have you ever stopped to WONDER where all that trash goes that you throw away?
 Sure, a garbage truck probably stops by your house once a week or so to haul away your garbage.
 But where does it go from there?

 Your local garbage truck probably takes your trash to a nearby landfill.
 This is a place where trash is buried.
 Over time, much of it will decompose.
-Some items, though, such as plastic and styrofoam, can take many years to degrade and break down.
+Some items, though, such as plastic and styrofoam, can take hundreds of years to degrade and break down.

 The central North Pacific Ocean is home to the Great Pacific Garbage Patch, which is also sometimes called the Pacific Trash Vortex.
 This area of the ocean is characterized by swirling currents known as the North Pacific Gyre.
 These currents collect trash and direct it toward their calm center, where it collects and stays there.